Biscom

 Biscom, Inc. is a privately held software company founded in 1986.
 Headquartered in Westford, MA, its main focus is providing secure document delivery solutions to regulated industries.

 In March 2024, it was announced that the firm was acquired by Concord Technologies.

 Overview

 The company develops and markets fax server solutions that facilitate inbound and outbound electronic fax communications, as well as managed file transfer, enterprise file synchronization and sharing, and document conversion solutions.
-It is known for its ability to scale to deliver millions of documents per day and for a history of reliability that is required for mission critical processes.
+It has the ability to deliver millions of documents per day.

 Founder and current Chairman of Biscom, S.K.
 Ho was previously the Director of Engineering at Wang Laboratories, where he designed and developed the Wang Word Processor and Wang Professional Image Systems; he holds nine major patents.
 Ho earned a BSME from Ordinance Engineering College in Taiwan and an MSEE from Drexel University.

 Biscom Launches Fax Server Industry

 Recognizing the opportunity to combine facsimile communications with computer applications, S.K.
 Ho left Wang Laboratories to found Biscom, Inc., and thus he launched the fax server industry.
 Early application of Biscom's fax server, the FAXCOM Server, applied print output from mainframe applications to an electronic form, and merged this into a single TIFF document which could be delivered electronically via fax.
 This was a vast improvement over earlier processes in which the mainframe data would be printed to paper forms, and then mailed or sent via paper fax machine.